Kristin Burki, M.S.W., A.P.S.W.

 Washington has an extensive background in case management, grant development and management, public/behavioral health, and collaborative team development.
 These inter-agency teams developed and supported by Washington’s technical assistance focused on topics including elder abuse, drug endangered children, domestic violence, and sexual violence.
 Washington has also developed and delivered multiple trainings both in-person and virtually addressing collaborative approaches and alliance development.

 She graduated from the University of Rhode Island with a Bachelor of Arts in Sociology and has worked in the social services field in one capacity or another for almost 40 years.
-Washington currently lives and works in Nevada.
+Washington currently lives and works in Minnesota.